openaphid/openaphid.github.com/source/_posts/2012-05-06-tutorial-handling-touch-events-in-openaphid-v0-dot-1-1.markdown

 ### Hit-Testing

-When a touch happens on the device screen, OpenAphid follows the routine below to locate its event target:
+When a touch happens on the device screen, OpenAphid-Engine follows the routine below to locate its event target:

 1. Hit-testing is used to find the sub-node of the running scene that is under a touch.
 This method proceeds recursively on each node in the node hierarchy.